Pinterest Marketing: The Only Guide You Need to Make It Work

-When it comes to social media marketing, the first site that comes to mind is obviously Facebook, followed by Twitter, Instagram, etc. The reason these social media sites are popular amongst marketers is because they work.
+When it comes to social media marketing, the first site that comes to mind is obviously Facebook, followed by Twitter, Instagram, etc. The reason these social networks are popular amongst marketers is because they work.

 Pinterest, as of today, is the fifth most used social media platform with an estimated 700 million visitors a month.
 This social network also boasts over 322 million Pinterest profiles as of 2020.
 Since the site is visually appealing (which happens to be its USP) and can actually be considered as a visual search engine, it also has a high engagement rate.
-Making it perfect for businesses that want to reach their target audience and funnel targeted traffic back to their site.
+This makes Pinterest for businesses perfect to help reach their target audience and funnel targeted traffic back to their site.

 In fact, Pinterest only comes second to Facebook in terms of generating social media referral traffic to websites linked from it.

 What Exactly is Pinterest Marketing?

 Images and videos that users upload (along with their links, hashtags and descriptions) are known as pins.
 Pinners have the option of neatly organizing their pins into virtual bulletin boards, also called pinboards.

-Users can customize and theme their boards, which can then be followed by other users.
+Users can customize, create unique board names and theme their boards, which can then be followed by other users.
 You also have the option to make your boards private or public.

 Now, when it comes to sharing visuals, you have three options: